How to Perspective Warp Text in Photoshop

 At this point, your text should look something like the example shown above.

-We’ll next want to select Edit > Transform > Perspective (or press CTRL + T [Win] / CMD + T [Mac] then right click and choose Perspective from the list that appears.
+In order to change the perspective in Photoshop we’ll next want to select Edit > Transform > Perspective (or press CTRL + T [Win] / CMD + T [Mac] then right click and choose Perspective from the list that appears.

 Then just play around with dragging the top or bottom left corners of the transformation box, seeing how the positioning of the handles of the box affects the perspective, until you’re happy with the appearance.
 Hit Enter on your keyboard to apply the transformation.